 Authors of articles published in Investigative Genetics are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
 Investigative Genetics therefore levies an article-processing charge of £1520/$2545/€1835 for each article accepted for publication.
+If the submitting author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
+In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 We routinely waive charges for authors from low-income countries.
-Generally, if the submitting author's institution is a Member the cost of the article-processing charge is covered by the membership, and no further charge is payable.
-In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
+For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
+Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.
-A limited number of waivers for article-processing charges are also available at the editors' discretion, and authors wishing to apply for these waivers should contact the editors.

 All articles published in Investigative Genetics are included in: